rocknsm/rock-docs/docs/deploy/rock-on-rhel.md

 sudo firewall-cmd --reload
 ```

 Check the Suricata `threads` per interface.
-This is so Suricata doesn't compete with bro for cpu threads. if you are listening on multiple interfaces then you will have to set threads for all of them.
+This is so Suricata doesn't compete with Zeek for CPU threads.
+If you are listening on multiple interfaces, then you will have to set threads for all of them.

 ```yml
 %YAML 1.1